Keanu-Sisouk/W2-PD-Dict/README.md

 ### Install TTK

-Go in the `ttk-sisouk-newMethodCompression` directory then run the following commands:
+Go in the `ttk-newMethodCompression` directory then run the following commands:
 (replace the `5` in `make -j 5` by the number of available cores on your system)

 ```